 A water-based acrylic paint line with quite a few railroad-specific colors.
 These are available in 1oz and 2oz bottles, sold both individually and in convenient color-matched sets.
 These paints can be found online, in hobby shops, and in some arts-and-crafts stores.

 Humbrol has line of acrylic rail colors.
 Humbrol is a British company, so some of the colors may be biased toward British railroad colors.
 They also manufacture gloss enamel paints.
-Paints are directly available from their web site, as well as US retailers, such as: Mega Hobby, Sprue Brothers.
+Paints are directly available from their web site, as well as via U.S. retailers, such as: Mega Hobby, Sprue Brothers.

-This company produces acrylics paints designed for airbrush, specifically for model railroaders.
+This company produces acrylic paints designed for airbrush application, specifically for model railroaders.

 Star Brand paints are solvent-based (PDF Flyer, which isn't very relevant, but it is the only info on their site).
 They are a lacquer-type paint, similar to automotive body paints.
 Experience has shown that you have to use their thinner to thin their paints; nothing else works as a thinner (lacquer thinner will clean the hand brushes, though).
 It dries very quickly.
 Their web site is a bit confusing to use, but if you go to it, click on the "Online Catalog" entry on the left, then in the "Categories" list, select "22 - Paints/Cements" for a listing of the paint colors they have (the "Photo" links are not photos of the color, but rather a link to the PDF flyer we link to above).
 They carry railroad paint colors, but most are aimed at the narrow-gauge railroads.
 These paints can be found online, and in some hobby shops.